Louvre satellite seeks to revive bleak French region

 Regional council head Daniel Percheron said the Lens branch, which has been three years in the making, could boost economic output in the area by 5 to 10 percent over the next decade and give the town back a sense of ambition.

-Residents agree the struggling town, where many shops are boarded up and some homes lie derelict, needs revitalising.
+Residents agree the struggling town, where many shops are boarded up and some homes lie derelict, needs revitalizing.

 Waitress Adeline Grosseny, 26, said she worried the bleak surroundings might alarm people stepping off the train from afar.
 "It's a lovely idea and I hope it works," she said.
 "I'm not that convinced though - why would anyone want to come here?"